Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 1. The planner-executor pattern and its limits

 The synthesis failure mode is the dangerous one.
-The planner receives executor outputs like "Source A says X" and "Source B is ambiguous about Y" and must produce a coherent report.
-Under context pressure — limited tokens, many sources — the synthesis model fills the ambiguous parts with what it expects the answer to be, based on training data.
-The output sounds coherent.
-The claims are unverifiable.
+The planner receives executor outputs such as "Source A says X" and "Source B is ambiguous about Y".
+It still has to produce a coherent report.
+With limited tokens and many sources, the model may fill ambiguous parts with what it expects the answer to be, based on training data.

 2. What a critic agent actually does